When one has seen this distinction, there is a cessation of desire for dwelling in the atma, the self.

 Whenever you remember again, don’t be worried about what has happened.
 Let your awareness again be established, that’s all.
 Continuously establishing your awareness again and again and again will create a new impact inside your being, a new impression of virtue.
 One day, it becomes as natural as other habits.

-From Yoga: The Path to Liberation, Chapter Nine (previously published as Yoga: The Alpha and the Omega, V.10)
+From Yoga: The Supreme Science, Discourse #9 (previously published as Yoga: The Alpha and the Omega, V.10)